unknownbrackets/tomatotrans/README.md

 These names are shown during battle using an 8x8 font.

+### ta_battle_eng.txt

+This contains messages shown during battle based on the scripting for enemies.
+They display using an 8x8 font.

+Some strings may be reused by multiple enemies.

 ### ta_menus_eng.txt

 This contains menu text and related messages shown in: